 - the mother

-- the father (if he was was married to or in a civil partnership with the mother at the time of the fertility treatment)
+- the father (if he was married to or in a civil partnership with the mother at the time of the fertility treatment)

 - the second female parent (if she was married to or in a civil partnership with the mother at the time of the fertility treatment).

 If neither parent can attend, there are other people who can register the stillbirth for you, such as someone who was present at the birth.
+This might be a possibility for you if you were not noted on the birth certificate.

 The GOV.UK website has up-to-date information and helpful information about how to register a stillbirth.
+It also has links to further information for people living in England, Scotland and Northern Ireland, as the rules can be different between countries.

 We understand how difficult and upsetting this can be for some parents who feel their baby has not been legally recognised.
+Some hospitals offer certificates of birth.
+You can ask your healthcare team if this is available in your area.